nstavr04/PDF-QA-LangChain-RAG/README.md

 # 📚 PDF Q&A System with RAG Architecture

+**This is a work in progress, expect bugs but the basic functionality is there**

 A modern, intelligent document analysis system that enables users to upload PDF documents and ask questions about their content using advanced AI techniques.

 ## 🎯 Overview